urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 30. Cats and Secrets
-> **Target Words**: `above, ahead, amount, belief, center, common, cost, demonstrate, different, evidence, honesty, idiom, independent, inside, master, memory, proper, scan, section, surface`
+> `above, ahead, amount, belief, center, common, cost, demonstrate, different, evidence, honesty, idiom, independent, inside, master, memory, proper, scan, section, surface`

 In English, there is a common idiom “let the cat out of the bag.”
 It means to tell a secret.
 But where did this idiom start?
 It came from a section of England.
 Long ago, people there went from town to town to sell things like vegetables, clothes, and pigs.
 They had strong beliefs about honesty.
 They didn’t like lying.
 One day, a man went to the section’s center to sell things.